After the latest Kabul blast, change needs to be made in Afghanistan and it needs to be made now.

 The Kabul conference obviously comes in a tumultuous time in Afghanistan’s history and change indeed needs to take root if any lasting stability can be made in the country.
 President Ashraf Ghani himself declared that it will not just be a “ceremonial process” but a concrete step towards peace in the Afghanistan.
 But the reality is that the conference without support from the international community is doomed to fail in its resolutions.

 Afghanistan’s security problems are more than the current government, or any one government in the region can handle.
-The strength of groups like the Taliban and the unpredictability of groups like the Islamic State make it virtually impossible for the current government to safeguard its citizens without the help of the outside world.
+The strength of groups like the Taliban and the unpredictability of groups like the Islamic State makes it virtually impossible for the current government to safeguard its citizens without the help of the outside world.

 Indeed, the events of this week exemplify the help the country needs and growing unrest coupled with more civilian attacks in Kabul epitomize the dilemma of Afghanistan.
-Yet many are still hopeful that long lasting peace can be achieved in the region and that the events that took place recently are not precedents for a dangerous future in Afghanistan.
+Yet many are still hopeful that long lasting peace can be achieved in the region and that the events that took place recently are not a precedent for a dangerous future in Afghanistan.
 And perhaps they are right.
 But one thing is certain, change needs to be made and it needs to be made now.